 In addition, the Institute of Nuclear Power Operations (INPO), created after the Three Mile Island accident of 1979, aims to promote operational excellence through safety assessments, peer-reviews and support activities.
 The INPO assesses all sites every two years and also publishes a rating (used by insurance companies); it is also the prescriber and the controller of training processes for staff in charge of plant operation and maintenance, and delivers accreditations for training programmes every 4 years.
+INPO further provides experience feedback about major operating events, and monitors 700 performance indicators on the operation of US nuclear power plants.

-The Electrical Power Research Institute (EPRI) provides substantial technical support to American nuclear operators, due to research in laboratories and experience feedback from the operators.
+The Electrical Power Research Institute (EPRI) provides substantial technical support to US nuclear operators, conducts specialised research in its laboratories and collects experience feedback on equipment behaviour on behalf of the industry.